carolwong492/carolwong492.github.io/essays/big-dreams-small-hands.md

 Of course, as I got older, I realized that I really didn't know anything about computers at all.
 While I never took an actual computer science class until high school, I took the learning into my own hands.
 Mostly, this just meant I did the HTML and JavaScript courses that were available at [Khan Academy](https://www.khanacademy.org/).
 I was always interested in trying to make games like the ones I played as a kid, and the possibilities for the websites I could make intrigued me as well.

 ## Languages My Mouth Can't Speak
 After learning your first programming language, it's a lot easier to learn another.
+And another.
+And another.
+A lot of programming languages share the same core concepts, and after you learn the first language, you can understand the logic behind

-Right now, I totally agree with that, as right now, I've learned JavaScript, Java, and C++.
-But if I was told that when I was struggling
+Right now, I totally agree with that, as I've learned JavaScript, Java, and C++.
+But if I was told that when I was struggling to understand for-loops in high school, I would've told you to shove off.

 ## Teamwork Makes the Dream Work